incrementum/vscode-extension-scala-mill/README.md

 ## How it works

-Scala compiles to JavaScript when using [scala.js](https://www.scala-js.org/) and since vscode extension can also be written in JavaScript, writing a vscode extension in scala becomes an exercise of integrating our scala code with the vscode api and any other npm modules we would like to call from scala.
+Scala compiles to JavaScript when using [scala.js](https://www.scala-js.org/) and since vscode extension can also be written in JavaScript, writing a vscode extension in scala becomes an exercise of integrating our scala code with the vscode api and any other npm modules we would like to call.
  <br/><br/>
 Fortunately, [mill-scalablyTyped](https://github.com/lolgab/mill-scalablytyped) automates the creation of scala facades for all the npm modules we specify in ```./package.json```, including the ones that make up the vscode api itself and any other modules we want to use.
  <br/><br/>
 Finally, [mill-bundler](https://github.com/nafg/mill-bundler) packages all the artifacts.
+ <br/><br/>
 Find below more detailed descriptions of what role the various files play.
 Most of which you will be familiar with if you have gone through Microsoft's basic tutorial ["vscode | Your First Extension"](https://code.visualstudio.com/api/get-started/your-first-extension) first (highly recommended).

 **[npm, typescript, vscode api]** The integration with vscode's extension api relies on the [npm](https://www.npmjs.com/) package manager and the subsequent installation of the [typescript](https://www.typescriptlang.org/) and [vscode](https://code.visualstudio.com/api) modules.